-Life is Hard – Number 2, from Mr B and his esteemed Buddhist colleague.
+Life is Hard – Rule Number 2, from Mr B and his esteemed Buddhist colleague.

 When I read this I saw it as nothing new.
 What I did see and feel (maybe because I was ready to hear and experience it) was a bizarre sense of relief.
 This may seem almost unfathomable to some, so let me explain.

 Have you (or someone you love dearly) ever been sick and didn’t know what was wrong?
 You go to the doctor and they diagnose the illness/sickness, prescribe some medicine, maybe the need for an operation or further treatment.
 Although the diagnosis is not always ideal (hopefully not very often), at least the certainty of knowing what can be done has come as a relief.

 So, my relief from the prognosis that “life is Hard” comforted me in knowing that this is the same for all of us (at some level).
 It also opened my eyes to the myth I had been sold from a young age that, if we strive hard, if we do all the right things, if we are “good people” then we will always be rewarded.
 Ha Ha!!
 I don’t know about you, but this is not the law of the jungle I live in.
 Hardship and tragedy can beset even the saints of our world.
 There is no formula, only that life is hard.

 Please know as a coach, this is not cynical view but more a genuine observation of the thousands of personal and client experiences I have been involved with.
 It is a choice.